iliapolo/sadna-data-synthesis/relc/README.md

     String compiledFileName = compilationResult.getCompiledFileName()
     String compiledFileRoot = compilationResult.getCompiledFileRoot()

-The output Java file is an implementation of the [DataProvider](src/main/java/org/sadnatau/relc/data/DataProvider.java) interface optimized for the specific relation and decomposition graph.
+The output Java file is an implementation of the [DataProvider](src/main/java/org/sadnatau/relc/data/DataProvider.java) interface for the specific relation and decomposition graph.